Samuel Deguara: Return to Malta

 Deguara returned to his native Malta for the second time, again playing for BUPA Luxol, where he led the club to its 13th Maltese championship, where they swept fellow Maltese club Floriana MCP Car Parks in a best-of-five series.

 Southeast Asia

 Deguara headed to Asia for the first time in his career, where he signed with Malaysian NBL side Farmcochem, winning the Malaysia Pro League title in his only season with the club, scoring 24 points and 24 rebounds in the championship game against the KL Dragons.

 Shortly after his stint in Malaysia, Deguara was signed by another Southeast Asian club, PEA, of Thailand.

-In January 2018, Deguara was signed by another Thai club and ASEAN Basketball League side Mono Vampire, where he replaced Reggie Johnson, who left the team due to personal reasons.
+In January 2018, Deguara was signed by another Thai club and ASEAN Basketball League side Mono Vampire, where he replaced Reggie Johnson, who left the team for personal reasons.

 Deguara returned to the Southeast Asian league with San Miguel Alab Pilipinas, replacing Adrian Forbes as the team's third import.

 Taiwan

-On March 21, 2022, Deguara signed with the TaiwanBeer HeroBears of the T1 League.
-On August 9, 2022, Deguara signed with the Tainan TSG GhostHawks of the T1 League.
+On 21 March 2022, Deguara signed with the TaiwanBeer HeroBears of the T1 League.
+On 9 August, Deguara signed with the Tainan TSG GhostHawks of the T1 League.

+Hong Kong

+On 14 June 2023, Deguara signed with the Hong Kong Bulls of the National Basketball League.

+Return to Taiwan

+On 8 September 2023, Deguara re-signed with the Tainan TSG GhostHawks.
+On 27 January 2024, the Tainan TSG GhostHawks terminated the contract relationship with Deguara.

+Macau

+On 13 September 2024, Deguara signed with the Macau Black Bears of the East Asia Super League for the 2024–25 season.

+The Asian Tournament

+He played for Taiwan Mustangs and Aces during the 2024 and 2025 editions.

+Zamboanga Valientes

+He played for Zamboanga Valientes during the 34th edition of the Dubai Basketball Championship, and the Governor Hofer Invitational Basketball Championship in Zamboanga Sibugay.